Open fires are prohibited throughout the park from midnight to 4 p.m., Feb. 15 through April 30. Learn more.

 Read Our Blogs

-Three years ago, we shared the news that your next visit to a Virginia State Park could be free when it starts at the library.
-We were excited to launch a wonderful partnership between the Library of Virginia, Virginia State Parks and the Science Museum of Virginia.
+Ten years ago, we shared the news that your next visit to a Virginia State Park could be free when it starts at the library.
+We were excited to launch a wonderful partnership between the Library of Virginia and Virginia State Parks.

-At that time, one hundred thirty-five libraries across Virginia received four nature backpacks each to make available for families to check out and learn about nature in their backyard, local park, or at one of Virginia’s 38 state parks.
+Nearly every public library in Virginia offers a nature backpack available for families to check out and learn about nature in their backyard, local park, or at one of Virginia’s 44 state parks

 Nature journaling with a Virginia State Parks library backpack